wix-incubator/eslint-plugin-lodash/docs/rules/prefer-chain.md

 ## Rule Details

-This rule takes one argument, the depth.
+This rule takes one argument, the depth (default is 3).

 The following patterns are considered warnings, when depth is 2: